 Enhance your audiovisual experience from your smartphone, tablet or laptop with a portable Bluetooth speaker.
 Once an accessory that could cost you upwards of £100, these days you needn't spend the earth to get better sound, and here we showcase the best cheap Bluetooth speakers you can buy in the UK in 2017.

 We are increasingly using mobile devices as entertainment devices for watching TV, films and video, playing games, and listening to music, radio and audiobooks.

-Headphones are a must have when you're out and about (we've rounded up the best cheap headphones and best headphones), but when you're at home you should make the most of the experience with a portable speaker.
+Headphones are a must have when you're out and about (we've rounded up the best cheap headphones, best headphones and best wireless headphones), but when you're at home you should make the most of the experience with a portable speaker.

 You can spend hundreds (or even thousands) on such a device but, nice as these may be, only the wealthy and true audiophiles will want to do so.

 Here, we're setting our sights much lower with a cut-off of £100.
 The budget Bluetooth speakers we review here won't produce concert-quality sound, but they will offer a better audio experience than is possible from your mobile device.

 So, what should you look for when in the market for a portable Bluetooth speaker?

 A popular feature that seems to be cropping up in Bluetooth speakers is '360-degree audio".
 What is 360 degree audio?
 Well, it's (usually) a tube-shaped Bluetooth speaker that has drivers facing every direction, opposed to the traditional front-facing speaker, to enable better audio projection and produce 'room-filling audio'.